TimeEnjoyed/110100100/README.md

    npm install
    ```

+4. Obtain Twitch API Credentials:

+- Visit the [Twitch Developer Dashboard](https://dev.twitch.tv/console) and sign in with your Twitch account.
+- Create a new application to obtain your Twitch API client ID and OAuth token.
+Provide a name for your application and set the appropriate OAuth redirect URLs.
+- Once your application is created, you can find your Twitch API client ID on the application's details page.
+- To obtain the OAuth token, navigate to the "Applications" section in the Twitch Developer Dashboard and click on your application.
+Then, go to the "Manage" tab and click "New Secret" to generate a new token.

-4. Rename the .env.example file to .env and update the environment variables with your Twitch API credentials:
+5. Rename the .env.example file to .env and update the environment variables with your Twitch API credentials:

    ```shell
    cp .env.example .env